mejia-dev/epicodus-capstone-mvp/Timetracker.md

 ### Time Log:

+* 2024-04-15 -  hours total
+* 7:56am BST -
+  * Continue working on enemy spawning.
+  * Determined that the issue is not with the spawning method, but moreso that the condition is checking if the enemy's x position is equal to the song position via globalRenderX (grX).
+Because grX increments by a number relative to the length of the song, the condition is often not returning any spawned enemies until an enemy's xPos just so happens to be grX, which is rare.

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST
     * Continue working on rendering enemies onscreen.